-Our chosen Christian Values are hope, peace, trust, friendship and compassion.
+Our current chosen Christian Values are wisdom, endurance, trust, friendship and koinonia.
 The values are at the heart of our school and are displayed in all classrooms.
 We encourage all members of our school community to display these values in everything that they do.

 Trust is central to our community.
 When we work together, if we are willing to trust in others, everyone can be enriched.
 Jesus entrusted his ongoing work to the disciples and ultimately to us.